 “Exact match” anchor text is using the exact keywords in the anchor text.
 For instance, linking to a page about “green apples” and using the anchor text green apple.

 A brand name used as the anchor text.
-For instance, “Metriculum” links to a post about “Metriculum Blog”.
+For instance, “Metriculum” or “Metriculum Blog” are branded anchors for my website.

 Using generic anchor text or phrases such as “Learn more”, or “Click here”.

 Links that are coming to a website through the images.

 If you publish a single post, no matter how good it is, the chances of ranking it is very low.

 The more content published on a website more trust, and relevancy Google will designate for that website.